Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 Using the above constructions we can define the quantum Killing form on $ U_q(\mathfrak{g}) $ in terms of the Rosso form for the Drinfeld double.
-According to the discussion before Proposition \ref{rossoadinvariant}, the Rosso form on the double $ U_q(\mathfrak{b}_-) \bowtie U_q(\mathfrak{b}_+) $ is given by
+In this subsection, we will need a slightly stronger assumption on $q$, namely $q=s^{2L} \in \mathbb{K}^\times$, again not a root of unity.